Ezzpify/Skinseller/README.md

 It will then show you a window where you can use the price the program provided, or you can set it yourself.
 If it's a high-tier item it won't be able to pick a price from the market, so you have to enter one yourself.

+You can also set the background color, and you can load your own image backgrounds which you can make yourself in photoshop/paint or whatever you prefer.
+Although it SHOULD be 85x85 pixels.

 Preview 1:

 ![First](http://i.imgur.com/bTnS2wn.gif)